 Putting refers to the final strokes played on the golf green.
 These shots require a lot of precision.
 You’ll need to familiarize yourself with the greens, how fast the ball travels and if there is any slope or break before taking a slower, controlled hit.

 A few tips and tricks can help any player sharpen their short-game skills and become a better golfer.
-Explore some of the key suggestions for improvement below.
+Explore some of the golf short game tips below.

 You can find endless golf coaching tips to perfect your short game.
 The truth is, to become the best golfer possible, practice is king.
 Without tons of reps, you simply cannot continue to master each of the scenarios outlined in the previous section.